-- 2.4.1 There is no weighbridge on site, the weight of each load will be calculated using the standard EA/WRAP agree volume-to-weight conversion factors as included in Table 2.1 below or using HGV load capacities.
+2.4.1 There is a weighbridge situated on the access road leading up to the site adjacent to the site office, the weighbridge will be used for accurate weighing of loads coming onto and being removed from site.
+During instances where the weighbridge is out of action, the weight of each load into and out of the site will also be estimated using the standard EA/WRAP agreed volume-to-weight conversion factors included in Table 2.1 below or HGV load capacities.